Description | This article provides a step-by-step guide on how to verify and troubleshoot a VIP in policy-based mode (NGFW). |

 config firewall vip

-Step 2: Make sure there is an allowed policy under SSL Inspection & Authentication.
+Step 2: Ensure that an allowed policy exists under SSL Inspection & Authentication.
 Generally, there will be a ‘Default’ policy that allows any to any.
 If there is no Default policy, create a new SSL Inspection & Authentication policy from the External Interface to the Internal interface to allow the traffic: config firewall policy

-Step 3: Also, there must be a Security Policy from the External interface to the Internal interface :
+Step 3: There must be a Security Policy allowing the traffic from the External interface to the Internal interface :

 config firewall security-policy